Contact Us

 What is heat transfer vinyl?

 Heat transfer vinyl is a unique vinyl material that uses heat and pressure to customize items.
 HTV comes as a roll form with an adhesive back.
+When heat is applied, the adhesive is activated.
 Typically, you use a vinyl cutter to cut your desired design from the vinyl.

 Heat transfer vinyl is different from adhesive vinyl.
 Unlike adhesive vinyl with a paper backing, HTV has a translucent plastic carrier sheet covering the vinyl, and requires heat to adhere to garments.